Agricultural Conservation

 The district works closely with the local office of the USDA Natural Resources Conservation Service (NRCS) to provide help to farmers in developing conservation plans to manage their natural resources in ways that are both productive and environmentally beneficial.
 In the planning process, staff work one-on-one with landowners/managers to identify and solve conservation problems in ways that balance their economic goals with the needs of the natural environment.

 The district can also assist farmers with obtaining agricultural erosion & sediment control, manure management, and nutrient management plans.
-These plans help guide farmers in conserving soil and utilizing nutrients from manure and fertilizers for more efficient crop production, while aiming to keep those potential pollutants out of streams and other water bodies.
+These plans help guide farmers in conserving soil and utilizing nutrients from manure and fertilizers for more efficient crop production while aiming to keep those potential pollutants out of streams and other water bodies.

 Putting Conservation on the Ground